itf/6s092/courses/IAP19/PS/PS08/content.md

 Wumpus has implemented a dynamic array that he calls $ALO^{TM}$(allocate-less-often) which allocates $n/4$ additional spaces.
 We will run an analysis to ensure that his array actually achieves the amortized constant bound for insertions.

 <question expression>
-    csq_prompt = "Wumpus' array just performed a space allocaiton.
+    csq_prompt = "Wumpus' array just performed a space allocation.
 It now has $n/4$ additional spaces, compared to the original $n$ spaces before allocation, (for a total of ${5*n}/4$ total spaces).
 How many insertions can $ALO$ perform in constant $O(1)$ time for every new allocation of the array?
 Assume space allocation is a separate operation, and we can place the last element in constant time.
 Give a specific value, ie $2$, $n/10$, not an asymptotic bound. \n \n \n" csq_show_check = True
     csq_allow_check = True
     csq_allow_submit = True